 The power of automation

-Automation is nothing new.
-Businesses have been automating their manual operations since the 18th Century and the Industrial Revolution – when manufacturing operations transitioned from hand-production methods to the use of machines, i.e. automation.
+Automation is definitely nothing new.
+Businesses have been automating their manual operations since the 18th Century and the Industrial Revolution.
+When manufacturing operations transitioned from hand-production methods to the use of machines, i.e. automation.

 Then the corporate IT department has been providing automation to other business functions since the dawn of IT.
 But, as with the story of the Cobbler’s Children, how many IT departments – and their support organizations – have yet to sufficiently invest in automation for their IT service desks?